General

 Can I buy a support contract?

 Yes and a support contract is strongly encouraged for relatively new users or for experienced users applying DIRSIG on a unique application.
 The support contract will enable RIT to answer questions, evaluate modeled results, or make small modifications to the code.
-We typically sell support contracts in 40 hour increments and notify you when you are out of support hours.
-Contact us for more information.
+Visit the DIRSIG Services webpage for more information.

 Modality Support